-We also recommend taking probiotics with your meal for maximum digestion.
-The role of probiotics is not only to colonize the gut, but also to assist in the digestion and absorption process.
+We also recommend taking probiotics with your meal to aid maximum digestion.
+The role of probiotics is not only to colonize the gut but also to assist in the digestion and absorption process.
 Their other role is to “clean house” and help eliminate bad bacteria.

-The best plan of action is to eat a variety of foods, especially vegetables for microbial diversity, and combine that with probiotics supplements.
+The best action plan is to eat a variety of foods, especially vegetables, for microbial diversity and combine that with probiotics supplements.

 Powermove: Take probiotics

 Many probiotics, such as P3OM, produce substances that inhibit the growth of bad microbes in your gut.
 It also produces a lot of proteolytic enzymes that help you digest protein.

 Whatever’s left at this point enters the colon.
 Most of the water will be reabsorbed by the body.
 This is one of the reasons why consuming water-rich fruits and veggies can help digestion.